webwizardx/fe-assessment/README.md

 Full design and assets [here](https://xd.adobe.com/view/de34b3ec-0563-421d-bdf5-122777b136b5-8b67/screen/3e7e6e6d-66a3-4dc0-9184-7580a44d5286/)

+Upon completion, please share the github link to the cloned/forked project.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: